-She immediately set up a nutrition program that today is called "Lespwa Timoun", or, in Creole, "Hope for Children".10,444 children have been saved over the years since the program started.
-We currently have over 1000 children in the program and we are in desperate need of funding.
-She has nutrition clinics at six different villages.
+She immediately set up a nutrition program that today is called "Lespwa Timoun", or, in English, "Hope for Children".
+32,000 children have been served over the years since the program started.
+We currently have over 1000 children in the program.
+Carmel and clinic staff host nutrition clinics at six different villages.

-The children in the program are weighed, and carefully monitored.
-Their parents are educated on the importance of good nutrition.
-The sickest children are fed a peanut-based mixture called Plumpy-Nut for about six weeks, then switched to a mixture called Akamil, made from ground rice, corn, and beans.
-They are also given powdered milk, vitamins and necessary vaccinations.
+The children in the program are weighed and carefully monitored.
+Parents are educated on proper nutrition.
+The severely malnourished children are fed a peanut-based mixture called Plumpy-Nut for about six weeks then switched to Akamil.
+Akamil is made from ground rice, corn, and beans.
+Children are provided vitamins and necessary vaccinations.
 The results are nothing short of miraculous, with countless lives saved since 2003.
-Once the children are healthy, many are given scholarships that allow them to attend school in one of the four schools run by the Episcopal Church in St. Simeon Parish.
-They are given a specially made mixture, called Akamil, to feed their children.
-It is made from a mixture of either rice, corn or wheat, and beans.
-They are also given powdered milk, vitamins and necessary vaccinations.
-The results are nothing short of miraculous, with many lives saved since 2003.
-Once the children are healthy, many are given scholarships that allow them to attend school in one of the five schools run by the Episcopal Church in St. Simeon Parish.
+Once the children are healthy, many are given scholarships that allow them to attend school in one of the four schools run by the Episcopal Church in Saint Simeon Parish.
+St. Simeon Parish.

 CHAP has purchased land in the Croix-des-Bouquets area just outside of Port-au-Prince and built a permanent home for the nutrition program.
 Lespwa Timoun clinic opened the new location in 2014 and provides medical care to the community five days per week.
 The clinic compound offers a demonstration garden where Haitian parents can learn to grow crops necessary to better feed their children.